sakib236160/bookCove-Client-Side/README.md

    ```

 3. **Set up environment variables:**
-   Create a `.env` file in the root directory and add the necessary environment variables as referenced in the code.
+   Create a `.env.local` file in the root directory and add the necessary environment variables as referenced in the code.
 4. **Run the development server:**
    ```bash
    npm run dev